Technical Writing, and Documentation Service Provider

 Technical Writers are hired for a reason and for a season.
 As soon as the company's finances head south, there will be layoffs.
 At such times, God works in a mysterious way.

 Miraculously, I got a technical writing opportunity with Autodesk Singapore.
 There were 3 rounds of interviews and within a week got confirmation about my selection.
 My EP was approved in a week.
-It's a miracle from God to get this opportunity during the Covid period especially when the economy was down and there were layoffs in many industries.
+It was a miracle from God to get this opportunity during the Covid period especially when the economy was down and there were layoffs in many industries.
 Initially, it was a contract position for 6 months.
 During this period, in appreciation for my work, I received the Autobucks Award.
 My contract was extended for another 6 months, and later it got extended for 1 year.

 I was looking for a permanent position.
 I started applying for jobs and got the breakthrough in March 2022 with Prive Technologies, a fintech company with headquarters in Hong Kong.
 There were 3 rounds of interviews with the HR, CTO, and CPO.
 I received the offer letter in mid-March and I promptly resigned from my position at Autodesk, providing a one-month notice period.
 Interestingly, shortly after my resignation, Autodesk extended an offer for a permanent position.
-Nevertheless, I decided to honor my commitment to Prive Technologies, as my application had already received approval from the Ministry of Manpower (MOM).
+Nevertheless, I decided to join Prive Technologies, as my application had already received approval from the Ministry of Manpower (MOM).

 But it was one of the most imprudent decisions that I ever made rejecting the Autodesk offer.